 Cimabue’s work hangs in other esteemed galleries too; his paintings are on exhibit at the National Gallery in London, and the Frick Gallery in New York City.
 He was considered a vital contributer to pre-Renaissance art, and The Art Newspaper called him “the father of Western painting” in its piece about the discovery.

-Thank goodness the owner, who is soon to be a multimillionaire, did not decide to simply toss out the treasure while revamping her kitchen.
-One cannot help but wonder: will she remain in her modest digs after the end of October, or move into a place that is a little more upscale?
+Thank goodness the owner, who is now a multimillionaire, did not decide to simply toss out the treasure while revamping her kitchen.